branch14/rpostf/README.md

 # Rpostf

+Rpostf is a Ruby library to the e-Payment API (v4.4) provided by PostFinance (Swiss Post).

-Generate PostFinance (Swiss Post) URLs and vaildate responses.
+Generate PostFinance (Swiss Post) e-Payment Params/URLs/Forms and validate their responses.

+The approach this library is used for works much like 'Google Checkout' or 'Paypal Express'.

+More Documentation

  * https://e-payment.postfinance.ch/